 We recognise that collaboration is key to solving our world's most pressing issues.
 We are members of several cross sectoral and industry-wide consortiums, conduct problem solving sessions with our partners, and where possible listen to the voices of tomorrow.
 Through this approach, we strengthen not only our sustainability practices, but also share our learnings across industries and like-minded peers.
-In 2022, we participated in knowledge sharing sessions with schools, Small Medium Enterprises (SMEs), and start-ups to stimulate discussion and facilitate generation of new ideas to help address common sustainability challenges, bringing closer alignment of actions across our sector and raising the bar towards achieving a common goal.
+In 2019, we joined the We Mean Business Coalition, a global coalition of the world's top sustainability organisations working towards a zero-carbon economy by advocating for cross sectoral and collaborative climate change solutions, improved climate disclosures, and mobilising the business voice in climate policies.
+More recently in 2021, we joined the Climate Action Focus Group, organised by World Travel and Tourism Council (WTTC) to help develop decarbonisation action plans for the tourism and hotel industry.
+We sat on the Advisory Group of Net Zero Methodology for Hospitality and worked with other industry peers and Greenview, WTTC, Sustainable Hospitality Alliance, Pacific Asia Travel Association, and Tourism Declare to review and provide practical, industry feedback on this document.
+This is just one example where our involvement in industry-wide initiatives yielded meaningful discussions bringing closer alignment of actions across our sector and raising the bar towards achieving a common goal.